Skip to content

 A filterable roster of all athletes in the race.
 A stats bar across the top summarises the field — TOTAL athletes, ACTIVE (with any activity), PEN and INC counts, and OUT (out of race).
 Cancelled and declined penalties, and cancelled incidents, are withdrawn decisions, so they're left out of these counts and the per-athlete pills.

-Three filter chips below the stats bar narrow the list to athletes With activity (any penalty, incident, or status change), Out of race (DNF, DSQ, eliminated, or withdrawn), or Imported only (synced from the start list rather than entered manually).
+Filter chips below the stats bar narrow the list to athletes With activity (any penalty, incident, or status change), Out of race (DNF, DSQ, eliminated, or withdrawn), Imported only (synced from the start list rather than entered manually), or No number (athletes who don't yet have a race number).
+Athletes without a number are hidden by default; tap No number to show just them, with a count, and tap it again to hide them.

 Each athlete row shows their bib number, name, a nationality flag and 2-letter code, and coloured status pills — DRAFT, PEN ×N, INC ×N, DNF, DSQ, LAP, and more.
 Tapping a row opens a detail panel with the athlete's identity block (source — imported vs manual — bib, nationality, category, and external / athlete IDs) followed by a full chronological timeline of their penalties and incidents; each timeline entry can be tapped to open the full review dialog.